liunai7/yelp_data_engineering/README.md

 # Introduction & Goals
 The primary objective of this project is to build a recommendation engine which can be useful for platform users (service demanders) and business owners (service suppliers).
-The visitors can benefit from such recommendation system by learning about the potential services to select while the business owners can get an insight what yelp may suggest the visitors as their potential competitors.
+The visitors can benefit from such recommendation system by learning about the potential services to select while the business owners can get an insight what yelp may suggest the visitors as their potential competitors.  <br>
+general advice: assign roles and policies for each step

 - Orient this section on the Table of contents
 - Write this like an executive summary